Need Lab Equipment for your research?

 - In cases of non-toxic spillages, notify people working around the area and immediately clean it up to reduce the chances of injuries from slips and falls.

 - On waste disposal, many labs have separate disposal directives for different kinds of waste, for example, there could be a separate bin for gloves and paper waste, another for plastic items, and a different one for sharps.
-Ensure you dispose items accordingly.
+Ensure you dispose of items accordingly.

 2. Declutter working spaces and aisles